nuejs/nue/packages/glow/readme.md

 ### Get started
-Use Glow as a standalone library or together Nue
+Use Glow as a standalone library or together with Nue

 #### Standalone library